BryBTG/esx_traphouse/README.md

 # esx_traphouse
 This resource for ESX adds Traps around the island for criminals to rob!
-Based off of esx_robbery.
+Based off of esx_holdup.

 ### Requirements
 - [esx_policejob](https://github.com/ESX-Org/esx_policejob)